uclaacm/la-hacks-19-react-workshop/README.md

 This `tweet` looks like attribute in HTML. e.g. `<h1 id="title">`.

 Whatever "attributes" are being passed into `Tweet` would be store in an object called `props`.
-You can access it through `this.props`.
+You can access it through `this.props`. `this.props` should never change.

 Notice another thing. `this.props.tweet` is a JavaScript syntax in a bunch of HTML codes.
 We make clear that it is JavaScript by surrounding it with `{ }`.